Kelsidavis/Nightfire/README.md

 ---

 ## 🎞️ Storyline

-> The year is **3047**.
-The Nightfire Initiative has fallen.
-> Communication is lost.
-Orbital platforms are silenced.
-The enemy has breached the core sectors.
->
-> **You**, the last surviving commander, scramble your battered starfighter and break atmosphere.
->
 > Outnumbered.
 Outgunned.
 Out of time.

 X-Wings, A-Wings, and Y-Wings descend in aggressive squadrons with new unpredictable tactics: zigzags, orbiting loops, and spirals.
 But you’ve flown through worse.